cjreilly/e15/independent-study/README.md

 `tcpdump`/`windump` - dump contents of tcp header information that arrive to the system application

-This is a PHP web application that displays a set of notes.
-The notes are formatted and include controls to make it easier to reference them.

-The triangle character on the right-hand side of some links is a filter control.

-The home character in the navigation bar is a control to return to the home page.

-Links reference specific sections on the page.
-If the section is not visible the link does nothing.

-The web application builds the index from a JSON database.

-The web user can pin sections with the pin character.
-Pins are links to places within the site that stick to the current session and page context.
-The web user can clear pins with the clear character.

 ## Outside resources
 + Creating more efficient agriculture and forestry practice using IoT
 <https://futureiot.tech/creating-a-more-efficient-agriculture-and-forestry-practice-using-iot/>